D.A.S. Fraser's Home Page

 Drugs deemed safe so freely prescribe and collect massive data

-Drug deemed safe but thousands dead and billions in profit
+Drug deemed safe yet thousands dead but billions in profit

 And just a mild call for "Data Replication:" .....
 The deaths or the dollars?